Hurricane Fred (2015): Barlavento Islands

 Traversing the eastern islands on the afternoon of August 31, Fred brought strong thunderstorms with 60 mph (100 km/h) winds and 3.8 inches (96 mm) of rain to Boa Vista, uprooting trees, damaging roofs and plaster, and knocking out power to most of the population.
 The winds toppled a transmission tower in Sal Rei, disrupting cellphone services.
 Two inhabitants were taken to hospital for non-critical injuries after their home had partially collapsed.
 Floods swept through low-lying areas of Rabil and cut off the main road to surrounding towns, hampering emergency workers.
 The southern village of Povoação Velha bore the brunt of the storm; about 70 percent of the houses there experienced some degree of damage, from broken tiles and windows to crumbled walls, with repair costs of CVE$3 million (US$30,000).
 A compromised infrastructure left the village without power and telephone services for five days.
 Throughout Boa Vista, estimated losses from Fred totaled CVE$76 million ($760,000), including CVE$26 million ($260,000) in restoration costs.

 Similar conditions occurred in parts of Sal.
 Along the island's southern shore, Fred's storm surge sunk or stranded dozens of vessels and destroyed the island's main tourist pier in Santa Maria.
 Restoration efforts had not yet been completed by May 2017, about 1.5 years after the hurricane; the delay led to concerns over the island's precarious, tourism-reliant economy.
+It wasn't until September 2025 before the Cabo Verde government announced an €8.9M restoration project to rebuild the pier.
 Hotels, restaurants, and beach facilities were flooded, and roads in the town became impassable.
 Gusts leveled the roof of a high school gym, which had initially been set up as a storm shelter to 100 citizens.
 Elsewhere on the island, the winds knocked out power to homes in Palmeira, and caused minor structural damage to Sal International Airport.
 At the height of the storm, floods forced nearly 130 people living in the impoverished outskirts of Terra Boa and Espargos to relocate to shelters.
 Fred destroyed 80 percent of the Loggerhead sea turtle nests on the beaches of Sal, crucial nesting sites for the species.
 Overall, the hurricane left CVE$30 million ($300,000) in damage across Sal.